-Impede the passage means to cause a vessel, whether by action or inaction on the part of another vessel, to alter course, alter speed or stop, or to prepare to alter course, alter speed or to stop.
+Impedes the passage means to cause a vessel, whether by action or inaction on the part of another vessel, to alter course, alter speed or stop, or to prepare to alter course, alter speed or to stop.

-Incident means an accident, collision, grounding or mishap associated with the operation of any vessel.
+Incident means any occurrence, other than an accident, that is associated with the operation of any vessel and affects or could affect the safety of operation.